 - Quite cheap CPM and CPC for a PPC network

 The amount of users using ad blockers has grown in recent years, with options for browser extensions to block ads.
-But, this clever PPC ad network offers the potential to get around ad blockers with fully permission enabled and non-intrusive ads.
+But this clever PPC ad network offers the potential to get around ad blockers with full permission-enabled and non-intrusive ads.

-Data shows that the demographic most likely to use ad blockers are millennials, so using AdRecover offers the potential to get you ad seen by this high value audience.
+Data shows that the demographic most likely to use ad blockers is millennials, so using AdRecover offers the potential to get your ad seen by this high-value audience.

-AdRecover claims that all ads are non-intrusive, and many of them show ‘above the fold’ with no slow down of loading speed.
+AdRecover claims that all ads are non-intrusive, and many of them show ‘above the fold’ with no slow down in loading speed.

-The way this is done is with static or text based ads, so no video or banner ads here.
+This is done with static or text-based ads, so no video or banner ads here.

-There is no data online about the average cost for using AdRecover for advertisers.
-But they suggest that to use AdRecover, your monthly media spend should be $10,000.
-It might be that this isn’t the best solution for SMEs, but for established and growing businesses it could be a useful way to target millennials.
+There is no data online about the average cost of using AdRecover for advertisers, but they suggest that to use AdRecover, your monthly media spend should be $10,000.
+It might be that this isn’t the best solution for SMEs, but for established and growing businesses, it could be a useful way to target millennials.

 - Get your ads seen by users who use ad blockers, who are usually millennials